🦀 CrabGlamp Docs

 Is CrabGlamp Right for You?

-An honest look at when CrabGlamp makes sense, when it doesn't, and how it compares to self-hosted and other cloud options.
+When CrabGlamp makes sense, when it doesn't, and how it compares to self-hosted and other cloud options.

 Is CrabGlamp Right for You?